vikassy/qa-browsertests/README.md

     gem install bundler
     bundle install

-`secret.yml` file at `/private/wmf/` or `config/` is required for tests tagged `@login`.
-For local testing, create a user named `Selenium_user` on your local wiki and record the password in this file as
+Environment variable MEDIAWIKI_PASSWORD is required for tests tagged `@login`.
+For local testing, create a user named `Selenium_user` on your local wiki and export the password as the value for this variable.
+For example:

-    mediawiki_password: password here
+    export MEDIAWIKI_PASSWORD: password here

 Run the tests with `bundle exec cucumber`, this should start Firefox.